elixirland/xlp-book-club-API/README.md

 This repository is NOT REVIEWED and WORK IN PROGRESS.

 ## Assignment
 Build a Phoenix app that models books and their pages, and that exposes two endpoints through an API.
-Make sure that your implementation is highly readable and tested.
-Not just code for yourself, but assume others must be able understand your code easily as well.
+Make sure that your implementation adheres to idiomatic Elixir and is tested well.
+Not just code for yourself, but assume others must be able easily understand your code as well.

 ### Requirements
 #### Data model